Take a few small steps to prevent major losses in your independent business.

 The takeaway: what independents need to know about cybersecurity best practices

-However, there are many things small business owners can do to protect themselves and their data.
+However, there are many things independent business owners can do to protect themselves and their data.

-By following these tips, you’ll be well on your way to keeping your small business safe from digital threats.
+By following the above tips, you’ll be well on your way to keeping your independent business safe from digital threats.

 But, it’s important to remember that cybersecurity is an ongoing battle.
 So make sure to stay up to date with the latest trends and best practices and never stop looking for ways to improve your cybersecurity posture.